 It’s no secret that healthcare specialists are busy.
 Nurses are so busy they’ve drawn the attention of entire studies.
 The last thing you want is to waste a healthcare worker’s time with unnecessary tasks that aren’t helping other workers or patients.
 Effective training your team can access at their convenience cuts back on time wasted, while giving your team the direction they need.

 As we mentioned earlier, Collaborative Learning results in faster course creation, meaning you and the rest of the L&D team can save time.
-Collaborative Learning also lends itself to microlearning courses, which cover specific topics like changes in billing or how to use a new piece of office equipment, which saves your healthcare workers’ time.
+Collaborative Learning also lends itself to microlearning courses, which cover specific topics like changes in billing, how to use a new piece of office equipment, or healthcare recruitment strategies, which saves your healthcare workers’ time.
 Coupled with a self-guided learning model, these microlearning courses are also perfect for learning at the point of need.
 This means your team can get information right when they need it.

 You and the rest of the L&D team have the colossal task of meeting healthcare training needs on your own.
 Every time your team needs a new training, you have to either work with an instructional designer or create or update the course yourself.
 This could take 130 hours per hour of eLearning.